-Why not give the gift of wireless sound this Christmas?
-Bluetooth technology has come on leaps and bounds since pricey wireless speakers first hit the shelves, and it’s now possible to buy some surprisingly punchy, room-filling solutions to suit all budgets.
+You don’t need to buy into the smart home hype to give the gift of wireless sound.
+Bluetooth technology has come on leaps and bounds since speakers first hit the shelves.
+It’s now possible to buy some surprisingly punchy, room-filling solutions to suit all budgets.

-If you’re looking for something a little more substantial than a stocking filler, Bose produces a range of portable speakers like the Soundlink (below).
+If you’re looking for something a little more substantial for at home, Bose produces a range of portable speakers like the Bose Soundlink.
 If you’ve ever listened to one of Bose’s small-yet-mighty speakers, you’ll know the company packs a surprisingly good punch into such a tiny package.

-If your budget can stretch a little further then check out the Play:1 from Sonos.
-It works with Amazon’s Alexa to bring high quality wireless sound and a digital assistant to any room in your house.
-The Play:1 can fill a room despite its modest size, and it’s humidity resistant so you really can belt out some Meatloaf in the shower (Meatloaf not included).
+If your budget can stretch a little further then check out the Sonos One.
+It comes with built-in support for Amazon Alexa.
+The Sonos One can fill a room despite its modest size, and it’s humidity resistant so you really can belt out some Meatloaf in the shower (Meatloaf not included).

 Much of the time your choice of headphones depends on your musical preferences, but that’s arguably an industry invention.
-Bass-heavy cans are great for modern electronic music, but turn classical, rock, and metal into a muddy and inaudible mess.
-I’ve always believed the best headphones you can buy are those that don’t try to change the music, instead providing as “flat” a response as possible.
+Bass-heavy cans are great for modern electronic music but turn classical, rock, and metal into a muddy and inaudible mess.
+The best headphones you can buy are those that don’t try to change the music, but provide a faithful reproduction of the original recording.

 That usually means opting for studio-grade headphones or monitors, which don’t try to augment the bass or add unnecessary punch to the treble.
 One such company that’s made a name for itself with quality, hand-assembled, American-made headphones is Grado Labs, based out of Brooklyn, New York.